 Make no mistake: Social media complaints or posts have the potential to become much bigger if they’re not handled right.

-Keep reading to learn how to prevent that happening with a social media and PR crisis plan.
+Keep reading to learn how to prevent that happening with a social media crisis management plan.

 How to Craft a Crisis Management Plan